top of page

 “Aye, that’s true.
 Magic’s not some parlor trick.
 It’s a sacred gift from the forest, from the Mother Tree herself.”

-Aunt Marge offered the little girl a daisy.
+Aunt Marge offered the little girl a yellow marguerite.
 “Here, child.
 Take this flower from an old woman.
 It will have to do.”

 A hush fell.
 Several people drew in a sharp breath.
 Charlotte could only pray that the smile she wore had not cracked upon her face.